 - John Maynard Keynes (Oxford DNB) (see Links)

-- Walpole Society on Janus (Cambridge University's online catalogue) (see Links)
+- Catalogue of the Walpole Society papers on ArchiveSearch (see Links)